bixlabs/nightwatchjs-end-2-end-library/README.md

 Tests will default to run in Chrome but if you want to run them in Firefox:

 * ```$ npm run test-end2end -- -e firefox```

+## Misc (BrowserStack environment configuration)

+* For providing environment variables for your project I recommend [dotenv](https://www.npmjs.com/package/dotenv), just follow the instruction they have in their README.md.
+* The installation of this library will create a file  called ``browserstack-local-runner.js`` on top of it you can put the ``require('dotenv').config();``
+* Finally add the 2 environment variables _BROWSERSTACK_USERNAME_ and _BROWSERSTACK_ACCESS_KEY_ to your ``.env`` file.
+After this, running ``npm run test-end2end-browserstack `` will work as expected and you will see the output in the console and in your BrowserStack's website (with the account of the provided credentials).

 Credits to [Learning Nightwatch](https://github.com/dwyl/learn-nightwatch), This project was created on top of that, also if you need more information they put some good documentation on it.